okta/okta-signin-widget/test/e2e/README.md

 http://localhost:3000/done
 ```

-Each of this origins must be added as 'Trusted Origins'.
+Each of these origins must be added as 'Trusted Origins'.

 The test org should have at least one 'basic' user available for testing.